MicrosoftDocs/azure-docs/articles/cosmos-db/sql-query-group-by.md

 ## Examples

-Below examples use the nutrition data set available through the [Azure Cosmos DB Query Playground](https://www.documentdb.com/sql/demo):
+These examples use the nutrition data set available through the [Azure Cosmos DB Query Playground](https://www.documentdb.com/sql/demo).

 For example, here's a query which returns the total count of items in each foodGroup: